Goytai/ActiveBox/README.md

 $ cd ActiveBox
 ```

-Open the HTMl File in your browser.
+Open the HTML File in your browser.

 ------------
 <h2>📝 License</h2>